stewcop23/story/README.md

 # A Horror story
-a horror story that is set in modern day japan, told from the perspective of a starved spirit.
+a horror story that is set in modern day japan, told from the perspective of a person particcipation in Hyakumonogatari Kaidankai (100 ghost stories)